liam2/liam2/doc/usersguide/source/processes.rst

 where *u* is a random number from an uniform distribution [0, 1).

 *logit_score* is very useful in behavioural equations.
-A behavioural equation starts by creating a score that reflects the risk p*i of an event occuring.
+A behavioural equation starts by creating a score that reflects the risk p*i of an event occurring.
 A typical usage is as follow: ::

     - score_variable: if(condition_1,